Back to the blog

 • What systems are connected to the GenAI tools?

-• Are they connected via API or OAuth grant?
+• Are they connected via API keys, webhooks, direct integrations, or via OAuth grants?

 • What are the scopes for OAuth grants used to connect GenAI tools to other apps?